 People are looking for authenticity in terms of a wellness experience.
 When you’re visiting Marrakech, you want to experience Morocco.
-As goods and services from around the world become nearly identical, it’s the unique culture, history, people and natural surroundings that differentiate and create a memorable experience.
-This experience becomes the new currency, which people are craving.
-The experience itself makes the destination.
+As goods and services from around the world become nearly identical, a unique culture, history, people, and natural surroundings differentiate and create a memorable experience.
+This experience becomes the new currency that people crave, and the experience makes the destination.

-For architecture, that means creating something that is regionally relevant and born out of the site.
+For architecture, that means creating something regionally relevant and born out of the site.
 A design that embraces innovation ultimately creates an inspiring environment for guests.
 Designing an all-encompassing experience is our signature design approach.
 We planned an eco-centric resort in Costa Rica so that the building seems to hover within the canopy of the trees and lightly touches down on the landscape.
 The tidal water moves in and out below the building, allowing the building to symbiotically “dance” with nature.
-So we will see this focus toward communing with, experiencing, and visiting nature as a counterpoint to the more compressed, hectic, urban, city life.
-Preserving a country’s natural beauty and cultural character, while integrating that into an experience in terms of one’s stay, therefore, is supremely important.
+So we will see this focus on communing with, experiencing, and visiting the heart as a counterpoint to the more compressed, hectic, urban city life.
+Therefore, preserving a country’s natural beauty and cultural character while integrating that into an experience in terms of one’s stay is supremely important.